amoslanka/notify/README.md

 - Rendering is all up to you.
 Whether you're delivering via email, push notification, or some other service, rendering the message is up to you.
 Notify provides patterns to follow for how to make this happen, especially since a notification should be rendered differently based on the service.
 - A notification can have one or many receivers.
 Associating many receivers implies that the notification will be delivered to all receivers using the same ruleset as defined by the notification declaration and in the rules provided when creating the notification.
 - The delivery model joins a notification with receivers.
 It also contains values specific per receiver and notification combination such as timestamps for when the notification was delivered to that receiver and when it was received.
-- A translator is a class with an instance method called `deliver` that acts as a middleman between Notify and a specific delivery service.
-It translates information about the notification and receiver to conform to the protocol of the service code.
-For example, the built in ActionMailer translator takes the delivery and calls a mailer in the standard way that mailers are used.
+- An adapter is a class with an instance method called `deliver` that acts as a middleman between Notify and a specific delivery service.
+It adapts information about the notification and receiver to conform to the protocol of the service code.
+For example, the built in ActionMailer adapter takes the delivery and calls a mailer in the standard way that mailers are used.
 - A ruleset is basically just a hash containing the configuration values for a specific notification.

 ---